hjabbar-xavor/sample-next/README.md

 🎉 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-> By default, the content is loaded from a shared Kentico Kontent project.
+> By default, the content is loaded from a shared Kontent project.
 If you want to use your own clone of the project so that you can customize it and experiment with Kontent, continue to the next section.

 |        Variable         | Required | Description                                                                                                                                            |
 | :---------------------: | :------: | :----------------------------------------------------------------------------------------------------------------------------------------------------- |